Riful of the West from Claymore is nothing but these in her Awakened form. She actually uses them for...other things, tough.

 Drake inGone.
 After Sam burns his arm off, the Darkness (using Lana's healing powers) replaces it with a tentacle.

-In Wild Magic by Tamora Pierce, Daine has to summon up a kraken to defeat the Carthaki "pirates" threatening the Swoop.
+In the first book of The Immortals by Tamora Pierce, Daine has to summon up a kraken to defeat the Carthaki "pirates" threatening the Swoop.

 From Andrew Boland's Hell's Children: "Several bloody tentacles shot out from Offal’s body and proceeded to rap around Z.Y.9.0 and drag him screaming like a child into the nightmare that was Offal.
 A moment and quite a few screams later Offal threw up a mangled and twitching robot body."